AseptSoft Core Documentation

 Create from Selection

-A warning dialog lists each conflicting valve with its owning EM.
-You can proceed with the remaining (non-conflicting) valves, or cancel.
+A warning dialog lists each conflicting valve with its owning module.
+Proceed with the remaining valves, or cancel.

 Add another EM

-Same warning, both for valves in the project's existing EMs and for valves you've already placed in EMs being created in the same session.
+Same warning — both for valves in the project's existing modules and for valves already placed in modules being created in the same session.

 Excel Import

-Conflicting valves are silently dropped from the import; a warning dialog lists all exclusions grouped by the EM that already owns each valve.
+Conflicting valves are silently dropped; a warning dialog lists all exclusions grouped by the module that already owns each valve.

-ℹ️ To move a valve between EMs: first remove it from its current EM (via Module Data or the Remove Item action on the Equipment Module ribbon), then add it to the target EM.
+ℹ️ To move a valve between modules: first remove it from its current module (via Module Data or the Remove Item action on the Equipment Module ribbon), then add it to the target module.

-When an Equipment Module is active or selected, its components can be highlighted on the P&ID drawing.
-The highlighting uses the Equipment Module's color and automatically colors the grouped items.
+When an Equipment Module is active or selected, its components can be highlighted on the drawing using the module's colour.
+The toggle and appearance settings live on the Equipment Module Ribbon.
+For the full highlighting workflow, see Equipment Module Highlighting.

 A typical pharmaceutical tank inlet module groups the Engineering Items at the top of a process vessel: